-Budgeted cost: £26,116
+Budgeted cost: £20,449

 Activity Evidence that supports this approach Challenge number(s) addressed RWI Intervention and Leadership Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
-This will be delivered in collaboration with our local English hub and include provision for the Early Reading Lead to assess and analyse data Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Engaging with the National Tutoring Pro-gramme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) And in small groups: 3, 4, 5
+This will be delivered in collaboration with our local English hub and include provision for the Trust Early Reading Lead to assess and analyse data.
+Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2

-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Small group tuition Toolkit Strand Education Endowment Foundation EEF Encouraging wider reading and developing reading for pleasure.
+Engaging with the National Tutoring Pro-gramme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
+A significant proportion of pupils who receive tutoring will be disadvantaged, including high attainers.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling be- hind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition EEF (educationendowmentfoundation.org.uk) 3, 4, 5 Encouraging wider reading and developing reading for pleasure.
 Purchasing books requested specifically by groups / PP pupils.
 Quality books for Guided Reading are purchased.
-Evidence suggests that building cultural capital and increased experiences for our disadvantaged children can have a positive impact on outcomes https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/284286/reading_for_pleasure.pdf 3 Speech and Language Oral language interventions which emphasise the importance of spoken language and verbal interaction in the classroom will support learners' in the use of vocabulary, the articulation of their ideas and spoken expression.
-There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions EEF (educationendowmentfoundation.org.uk) Speech and Language interventions take place to increase the proportion of children achieving LEGS in speaking, improvement in phonics awareness and in KS2 rapidly accelerating children's vocabulary acquisition and application.
+Funding for the library is supported.
+Evidence suggests that building cultural capital and increased experiences for our disadvan- taged children can have a positive impact on outcomes https://assets.publishing.service.gov.uk/govern- ment/uploads/system/uploads/attach- ment_data/file/284286/reading_for_pleas- ure.pdf 3 Speech and Language Oral language interventions which emphasise the importance of spoken language and verbal interaction in the classroom will support learners' in the use of vocabulary, the articulation of their ideas and spoken expression.
+There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom dis- cussion, are inexpensive to implement with high impacts on reading: Oral language interventions EEF (educa- tionendowmentfoundation.org.uk) Speech and Language interventions take place to increase the proportion of children achieving ELGS in speaking, improvement in phonics awareness and in KS2 rapidly accelerating children's vocabulary acquisition and application.
 Impact on both reading and writing.
 2, 3, 4